NSSAC/WH-challenge-baselines/README.md

 parallel.
 While the specifics of how this is parallelized depends on the platform, we have written the data preparation scripts to suggest one possible approach.

-The scripts `rwr_all.sh`, `logistic_regression/logistic_regression.sh`, and
+The scripts `DeepInf/rwr_all.sh`, `DeepInf/make_data.sh', and
-`DeepInf/make_data.sh` all contain for-loops over `N_PART` iterations.
+`logistic_regression/logistic_regression.sh`, and all contain for-loops over `N_PART` iterations.
 The contents of these for-loops may be executed in parallel, and the number of jobs may be increased arbitrarily.